Pakistan: Imran Khan slammed for negotiating with Peshawar school attackers | DW | 11.11.2021

 "It would also set a terrible precedent for other militant and terrorist groups in the country, as well as would-be terrorists," she warned.

-Analyst Rumi says that the TTP is stronger than ever due to the US withdrawal from Afghanistan and the Afghan Taliban's return to power.
+Rumi said the TTP is stronger than ever due to the US withdrawal from Afghanistan and the Afghan Taliban's return to power.

 "The TTP is in a strong position, and if Pakistan signed an agreement with them, they would be even stronger.
 The more agreements you make with them, the more you display your weakness.
 It gives out a message that a powerful state, with a trained military and nuclear weapons, cannot fight the militants," Rumi underlined.